yktoo/yktoo.com/content/glossary/ns-business-card/_index.en.md

     - ns
 ---

-A contactless public transport card for entrepreneurs and employees offered by {{< a "/glossary/ns" "NS" >}}.
+A contactless public transport card for entrepreneurs and employees offered by [NS](/glossary/ns).

 <!--more-->